 Why do kids cry so much?
 I have learned as a parent—several babies later—that each and every cry that comes from a person carries with it meaning.
 This can be difficult to remember when you have a baby that won’t stop crying or a school-age child who is especially emotional.
 But at the heart of crying lies a person in need of connection, understanding, and support.

-When we think about crying as a form of communication, we can respond more sensitively and actively seek to understand what is happening for that child at that moment.
+When we think about crying as a form of communication, we can respond more sensitively and actively seek to understand what is happening to that child at that moment.
 This is not just true for babies but also for every other human, including toddlers, school-age children, adolescents, and adults.

 Here we examine some of the different reasons that a child might cry through different stages of development.